Antitrichia curtipendula: Ecology

 While not being parasites, Epiphytes need a host to grow on.
-Unlike parasites, they do not cause any damage to the host they call home.
+Unlike parasites, they do not cause any damage to the host on which they grow.
 Their host plant only provides support and a vantage point at which to reach the nutrients needed to grow.
-Hanging Moss does not grow roots into the ground, instead growing complex root systems upon their host plant, that weave themselves into a tight matt and provide structure and support to the overall moss community.
-Living up off the forest floor allows these epiphytes to gain access to the precipitation that may or may not reach them through the forest canopy.
+Hanging moss does not grow roots into the ground, instead growing complex root systems upon their host plant, that weave themselves into a tight matt and provide structure and support to the overall moss community.
+Living up off the forest floor allows these epiphytes to gain access to the precipitation falling through the forest canopy.
 Epiphytes engage in photosynthesis, gaining their energy from the incoming solar radiation.
-Living in the canopy and/or not on the forest floor also gives these organisms access to more sunshine than they would get otherwise.
-With their roots they pull nutrients and water from the air, eliminating the need for roots that occupy the soil.
+Living in the canopy not on the forest floor also gives these organisms access to more sunshine than they would get otherwise.
+They obtain nutrients and water from the air, eliminating the need for roots that occupy the soil.

 Taxonomy

-Similar to Rhytidiadelphus type mosses, Antitrichia curtipendula is close to Rhytidiadelphus loreus (lanky moss) a moss which also has red stems and green leaves and forms mat like structures with their root systems.
+Similar to Rhytidiadelphus mosses, Antitrichia curtipendula is close to Rhytidiadelphus loreus (lanky moss) a moss which also has red stems and green leaves and forms mat like structures with their root systems.
 Unlike Antitrichia curtipendula, this epiphyte will sometimes grow on the ground, climbing upwards with long creeping branches.
-Unlike the Antitrichia curtipendula, which has three midribs on its leaf, Rhytidiadelphus Loreus has a double midrib leaf.
-Like Antitrichia curtipendula, Rhytidiadelphus loreus and other Rhytudiadelphus species thrive in coastal maritime environments with high potential evapotranspiration.
-Also related to Antitrichia curtipendula is Rhytidiadelphus squarrousus or bent-leaf moss.
-As its name implies, Rhytidiadelphus squarrous has a characteristically bent-leaf and prefers to grow in open shady areas where persistent moisture is present and other vegetation is minimal, instead of in the forest canopy.
+Unlike the Antitrichia curtipendula, which has three midribs on its leaf, Rhytidiadelphus loreus has a double midrib leaf.
+Like Antitrichia curtipendula, Rhytidiadelphus loreus and other Rhytidiadelphus species thrive in coastal maritime environments with high potential evapotranspiration.
+Also related to Antitrichia curtipendula is Rhytidiadelphus squarrosus or bent-leaf moss.
+As its name implies, the leaf of Rhytidiadelphus squarrosus is characteristically bent and it prefers to grow in open shady areas where persistent moisture is present and other vegetation is minimal, instead of in the forest canopy.

-Reproductive needs
+Reproduction

-While still needing sunlight to reproduce, mosses and epiphytes appreciate a shady environment that allows for a consistently moist environment.
-Being a small flowerless and seedless plant, Antitrichia curtipendula reproduces through the use of spores.
+Mosses prefer a shady environment that allows for a consistently moist environment.
+Antitrichia curtipendula is a small flowerless and seedless plant that reproduces by spores.
 After germination and when first developing, moss will develop a thin, felt like structure on damp soil, rocks, tree bark, or rocks.
 This transitional stage in the life cycle of moss leads to the growth of gametophore which then develops into stems and leaves.

 Wind is an important distributor of moss spores.
 Since these mosses do not want to grow on the forest floor, they cannot simply fall to the ground and take root.
 Wind distribution allows for the moss spores to reach a greater distance than they otherwise would and allows for the spores to attach to surfaces within the canopy.
-Along with wind, insects and birds play a role in helping the reproduction of epiphytes like the Hanging Moss.
+Along with wind, insects and birds play a role in helping the reproduction of epiphytes like the hanging moss.
 When birds and insects land on or brush against moss, they can retain spores on their bodies, carrying them through the forest to where ever they land next.
 This process has the ability to spread moss spores even farther than the wind might.